graphistry/graphistry-cli/docs/azure_marketplace.md

 * Pick an NCv2-series or NCv3-series GPU, such as an NC6s v2, from an [Azure GPU-capable region near you](https://azure.microsoft.com/en-us/global-infrastructure/services/)
 * Install path: `/var/graphistry`
+* If many uploads are expected, you may benefit from attaching a managed disk; contact Graphistry staff for automation scripts

 ### 2. Recommended configuration